Zawiya (institution): Sub-Saharan Africa

 In sub-Saharan Africa zawiyas proliferated somewhat later than in North Africa, appearing in conjunction with the development of Sufi brotherhoods and networks across the region in the 18th and 19th centuries.
 Zawiyas that were established in towns and staging posts along Saharan trading routes played a major role in the dissemination of Sufism and in establishing the influence of certain tariqas.
 Among the tariqas of major importance in West Africa were the Qadiriyya, a wide-ranging order originally begun by Abdul Qadir Gilani (d.
 1166), and the Tijaniyya, whose founder Ahmad al-Tijani (d.
-1815) is buried in the his zawiya in Fez.
+1815) is buried in his zawiya in Fez.
 Another example, the Muridiyya, was of major importance in the history of Senegal.

 Outside Africa

-In the rest of the Islamic world, similar Sufi institutions usually went by other names such as a khanqah, tekke (or takkiya), or dargah (shrine), though these terms sometimes had more specific meanings.
+In the rest of the Islamic world, similar Sufi institutions usually went by other names such as a khanqah, takya (or takiyya in Arabic, tekke in Turkish), or dargah (shrine), though these terms sometimes had more specific meanings.
 In the early Ottoman Empire, the cognate term zaviye usually designated a multi-purpose religious complex that catered to Sufis and served as a place of worship.
 Many important early Ottoman mosques such as the Green Mosque in Bursa, built in the early 15th century, are examples of this type.